A representation of exchangeable hierarchies by sampling from real trees: Introduction

+Hierarchies are known by several other names, including {\em total partitions} and \emph{laminar families}.
+For brevity we use the term \emph{hierarchy} throughout the paper.
 Less formally, a hierarchy describes a scheme for recursively partitioning a set $S$ into finer and finer subsets, down to singletons.
-If $S$ is finite, this has an elementary meaning: $S$ is partitioned into some set of blocks, then recursively: each non-singleton block that remains is partitioned into further blocks, until only singletons remain, and the hierarchy is the entire collection of sets that ever appear in this process.
-If $S$ is infinite, matters can be more complex: a continuous recursive process of splitting may be involved, as in Bertoin's theory of self-similar or homogeneous fragmentation processes \cite{MR1867425, MR1899456} which have a natural regenerative structure.
 Alternatively, a hierarchy describes a process of coalescence, wherein the singleton subsets of $S$ recursively coagulate to reconstitute the set $S$.
-We emphasize that \emph{time} plays no role in our definition of a hierarchy: a hierarchy $\mathcal{H}$ encodes the \emph{contents} of the blocks of some process of fragmentation (or coagulation), but does not include any additional information about the order in which these blocks appear in this fragmentation (or coagulation) process.
+We emphasize that \emph{time} plays no role in our definition of a hierarchy: a hierarchy encodes the \emph{contents} of the blocks of some process of fragmentation (or coagulation), but includes no information about the order in which these blocks appear.

-Hierarchies on $[n]$ are in bijective correspondence with certain trees.
-Explicitly, if $\mathtt{T}$ is a tree \begin{itemize} \item{with $n$ leaves, each labeled by a distinct element of $[n]$,} \item{and having a distinguished vertex called the root, which is not a leaf,} \item{with no internal vertices of degree two, except possibly the root} \item{and no edge lengths or planar embedding} \end{itemize} then the map
+Hierarchies on $[n]$ correspond to certain trees.
+If $\mathtt{T}$ is a tree \begin{itemize} \item{with $n$ leaves, labeled by distinct elements of $[n]$;} \item{having a distinguished vertex called the root, which is not a leaf;} \item{with no internal vertices of degree two, except possibly the root;} \item{and no edge lengths or planar embedding} \end{itemize} then the map